MichaelDSa/pbj/README.md

 * **`pbj`** works as expected on my **Ubuntu 24.04** laptop.
 * There is one known issue currently being worked on.
-* There are plans to make pbj functional on mac and win.
+* There are plans to make pbj functional for use with mac and win.

 ### Why The name, 'pbj' was Chosen
 I like ***choice***, and I like *peanutbutter and jelly*.
 With **`pbj`**, you get to refer to your directories with whatever name you choose!